OckiFals/epulsa-api/README.md

-# crud-django
+# epulsa-api
-Django CRUD sample applications
+Full-stack API with JWT authentication

 What is Django?
 https://ockifals.wordpress.com/2014/12/31/pengenalan-django/